-- 8.19 Marketing communications featuring a promotional offer should be prepared with a due sense of responsibility. - 8.20 Marketing communications for food products that are targeted through their content directly at pre-school or primary school children should not include a promotional offer, subject to the exceptions listed below: - (i) Marketing communications for fresh fruit and/or fresh vegetables; - (ii) Marketing communications carried in media subject to the BAI Children's Commercial Communications Code for products characterised by that code as being permitted to be advertised to children; - (iii) Point of sale displays, packages, wrappers, labels, tickets, timetables and menus.
+- 8.23 Marketing communications featuring a promotional offer should be prepared with a due sense of responsibility. - 8.24 Marketing communications, in non-broadcast media for HFSS food products, that are targeted at children should not include promotional offers or a competition, subject to the exception listed below:

-See Guidance Note on Food and Non-Alcoholic Beverages on www.asai.ie
+(i) Point of sale displays, packages, wrappers, labels, tickets, timetables and menus.

-8.21 Additionally, for children under 16:
+8.25 Additionally, for children under 16: